Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Topologies

-\begin{corollary} The poset of Lawvere--Tierney topologies on a topos $\cE$ is isomorphic to the poset of Lawvere--Tierney topologies of the 1-topos $\cE\truncated 0$.
-Consequently, it is small and has the structure of a frame. \end{corollary}
+\begin{lemma} The subobject classifier of the topos $\cE$ belongs to $\cE\truncated 0$, where it is the subobject classifier of the 1-topos $\cE\truncated 0$. \end{lemma} \begin{proof} By definition, the functor of points of $\Omega$ takes values in sets.
+This proves the first statement.
+To prove the second statement we need to verify that any subobject of a 0-truncated object is 0-truncated.
+Let $X$ be a 0-truncated object and $Y\to X$ a subobject.
+The monomorphisms are the $(-1)$-truncated maps, and therefore they are 0-truncated.
+The composite map $Y\to X\to 1$ is therefore 0-truncated. \end{proof}

-\begin{proof} The poset of closure operators on the Lawvere object $\Omega$ of $\cE$ is the same as the poset of closure operators on the Lawvere object $\Omega$ of the 1-topos $\cE\truncated 0$.
-The statement about smallness follows from \cref{LT-topoGroth}, since the collection of closure operators on the Lawvere object $\Omega$ is a set.
+\begin{proposition} The poset of Lawvere--Tierney topologies on a topos $\cE$ is isomorphic to the poset of Lawvere--Tierney topologies of the 1-topos $\cE\truncated 0$.
+Consequently, it has the structure of a frame. \end{proposition} \begin{proof} We saw in \cref{lem:omega-is-omega} that the same object $\Omega$ is the subobject classifier in both contexts.
+Thus, the poset of closure operators on the Lawvere object $\Omega$ of $\cE$ is the same as the poset of closure operators on the Lawvere object $\Omega$ of the 1-topos $\cE\truncated 0$.
 The statement about the frame structure is a classical result about 1-topoi \cite[Example 4.5.14 (f)]{Johnstone:Elephant}. \end{proof}

-\begin{remark} Our definition of a Grothendieck topology does not use the full force of the topos axioms and actually make sense in a 1-topos also.
-Using the classical notion of Lawvere--Tierney topologies, we claim that \cref{LT-topoGroth} is still true in this context with the same proof (essentially because univalent monomorphisms exists in a 1-topos).
-We therefore state the result without proof. \end{remark}
+The following statement is a direct consequence of the bijections between Lawvere--Tierney topologies and extended Grothendieck topologies, both for topoi and 1-topoi.

-\begin{corollary} The poset of Grothendieck topologies on a topos $\cE$ is small and isomorphic to the poset of Grothendieck topologies of the 1-topos $\cE\truncated 0$. \end{corollary}
+\begin{corollary} The poset of extended Grothendieck topologies on a topos $\cE$ is isomorphic to the poset of extended Grothendieck topologies of the 1-topos $\cE\truncated 0$. \end{corollary}